-The Promise Scholarship will pay $4,750 per year or the cost of tuition and mandatory fees, whichever is less, at any eligible institution.
+Starting with the 2022-23 academic year, the Promise Scholarship will pay $5,000 per year or the cost of tuition and mandatory fees, whichever is less, at any eligible institution.

 The award payment will be made directly to the eligible four-year and two year West Virginia college or university of your choice.
 Review the list of Promise Eligible Institutions.